codesearcher/keylight/README.md

 # keylight
-KeyLight inputs creates simple 3D animations from a midi live signal (ex: musical keyboard).
+KeyLight inputs creates simple 3D animations from a midi live signal (ex: musical keyboard).<br>
+You could test this application with any midi software editor (Ableton Live, Cubase, Ardour, Acid Pro, Ardour, LMMS - this last one is which I use).
+Just open a virtual keyboard in a midi editor, and put it to send midi signal through a port.
+Select this port in Keylight.
+See 'how to use' section below.<br>

 <img src=https://imgur.com/opYXC3yl.png></img>